 Possible drawback of Signal

-The main drawback here is the fact that not very many people use it.
+The main drawback here is the fact that not many people use Signal.
 That hottie you met last Friday?
-It is not very likely that they have it.
+It is unlikely that your new friend has it.

-For now, I would focus on getting your most private contacts on it, and then work on your general friends later.
-It simply does not have the name recognition to get everyone on it just yet.
+For now, I would focus on getting your most private contacts on it and then work on your general friends later.
+Signal simply does not have the name recognition to get everyone on it just yet.

 OS: Windows phone, Windows, Mac, Linux, Android, iOS

-This is probably the second most popular encrypted messaging app with over 100 million monthly active users.
+Telegram is probably the second most popular encrypted messaging app with over 200 million monthly active users.
 Yes, it is still dwarfed by WhatsApp.
-It’s wide user database allows you connect to many people that you meet using encryption.
+But thanks to its wide user database, you can use encryption and connect to many people that you meet.